ikkez/f3-cortex/readme.md

 ## Roadmap

-I got a bunch of tasks on my todo list for cortex.
 If you have any ideas, suggestions or improvements, feel free to add an issue for this on github.

-## Final Words

-Cortex may try to bind them all, but at least it's not the one ring from Mordor!
-So by the nature of a general purpose tool, it currently only reflects to the most common use cases.
+Cortex currently only reflects to the most common use cases.
 If you need more extensive control over your queries or the DB, you may consider to use the underlying mapper or DB directly.
 This could be done in custom methods or field preprocessors in your Model classes.

-Anyways, i hope you find this useful.
+Anyways, I hope you find this useful.
 If you like this plugin, why not make a donation?

 [![buy me a Beer](https://dl.dropboxusercontent.com/u/3077539/Beer/bdb_small_single.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=44UHPNUCVP7QG)